Want to Reduce Scars? Dermapen or Fraxel or both?

 Ready for Rejuvenation?

-But these are not the only two options; so schedule an appointment with a Dermal Clinician to find out which advanced treatment is right for YOUR scars or other skin concern.
+But these are not the only two options!
+So, schedule an appointment with a Dermal Clinician to learn which advanced treatment is right for YOUR scars.

 Sources and further reading:

 1) Skin resurfacing procedures: new and emerging options.
 NIH.gov.
 Retrieved September 6, 2016. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4155739/